ankit-chaubey/ferogram/ferogram-crypto/README.md

 ### AES-IGE

-MTProto uses AES-IGE mode, not available in standard crypto libraries.
+MTProto uses AES-IGE mode, which isn't in standard crypto libraries.
 Used by `ferogram-mtproto` to encrypt and decrypt every MTProto message.

 ```rust
 use ferogram_crypto::aes::{ige_encrypt, ige_decrypt};